arcadeghira/arcadeghira/README.md

 - 👯 I like to collaborate with machine learning experts and software developers to build awesome algorithms and applications
 - ⚡ I constantly challenge myself to grow both professionally and personally, while keeping a result-oriented approach

-#### Favorite quotes:

-- *Thought shapes language, and language shapes thought.*
-- *Not telling the truth is not giving a chance to learn and improve.*

 ### Connect with me: